 Use your imagination to come up with something of real value.
-For example, one offer says, “I will answer ten questions about Italy.”
-Most of us know enough about the place we live to offer a service like that — though I would give the customer an audio file rather than a typed response to make answering quicker.
+For example, one offer says, "I will answer 10 questions about Italy."
+Most of us know enough about the place we live to offer a service like that -- though I would give the customer an audio file rather than a typed response to make answering quicker.

 A Few More Tips

-Once you have a plan in mind, promote your service or product wherever you can, including telling your friends, family and contacts, in order to make enough sales to become a Level One seller — that’s when you can sell gigs in multiples or sell gig extras.
+Once you have a plan in mind, promote your service or product wherever you can, including telling your friends, family and contacts, to make enough sales to become a Level One seller -- that's when you can sell gigs in multiples or sell gig extras.

 When you find something that works, try other markets.
 There are now many websites copying the Fiverr format, with some slight differences.
-Here are three:
+Here are two:

 - http://gigbucks.com ($5 to $50)

 Open a PayPal account to access your earnings.
-While the debit card Fiverr offers can be cheaper, you’d need to watch out for several fees, including an activation fee, a charge every time you transfer money to it and a $3 fee if you forget to use it for a month.
-Plus, if you spend your PayPal money using their debit card, you’ll get 1% back on everything you buy.
+While the debit card Fiverr offers can be cheaper, you’d need to watch out for several fees, including an activation fee, a charge every time you transfer money to it and a $1-$3 fee for each withdrawal.

 Just listing your service for sale isn’t enough to make it successful.
 You need to put it in the right category, post photos and maybe a video, and do some marketing.
 In the Fiverr forums, members share what has worked or not worked for them.
 Use this valuable information to help you make the most of your time on Fiverr.